Licensed Practical Nurse to Associate Degree Nursing Completion Program

 Step 1: Apply to the College of Southern Idaho (to become a student and get a student ID number). *Acceptance to College does not guarantee placement to the program*

-Step 2: Take the designated nursing entrance exam (TEAS V test).
+Step 2: Take the designated nursing entrance exam (HESI).
 This test measures basic essential skills in the academic areas of reading, mathematics, science and English and measures entry level academic readiness of nursing program applicants.
-The time limit for this test is 209 minutes with 170 total questions.
+The time limit for this test is approximately 240 minutes.
 This test can be completed at the CSI testing center or other approved testing sites.
 For more information about the CSI testing center.

-- Students must score in the proficient category or higher to be considered for the RN program.
-The TEAS V test must be completed and passed at the proficient level or higher by the application date.
+- Students must score in the satifactory category or higher (75%) to be considered for the RN program.
+The HESI test must be completed and passed at the satisfactory level or higher by the application date.

-- Students will only be allowed to take the TEAS V Test a total of 2 times in each application period.
-You can repeat the TEAS V test one time in each application period to reach the proficient level with a 30 day waiting period between each test.
+- Students will only be allowed to take the HESI Test a total of 2 times in each application period.
+You can repeat the HESI test one time in each application period to reach the satisfactory level with a 30 day waiting period between each test.

-- If you take your TEAS V test at a testing center other than CSI, you need to submit a copy of your results with your application materials.
+- If you take your HESI test at a testing center other than CSI, you will need to submit a copy of your results with your application materials.

-To prepare for the TEAS V test or if you do not reach the proficient level within your two attempts, there are resources available.
-In the CSI library, there is the TEAS Pre-test Study Manual.
-Available through for purchase through ATI Testing, there are learning strategies, TEAS online practice assessments, study manuals.
-You can even purchase your TEAS transcript, if needed.
+To prepare for the HESI test or if you do not reach the satisfactory level within your two attempts, there are resources available.
+In the CSI library, there is the HESI pre-test study manual.
+Available for purchase through the HESI website, there are learning strategies, HESI online practice assessments, study manuals.
+You can even purchase your HESI transcript, if needed.
+Click here for more information about the HESI test.

 Step 3: Have a current Idaho LPN license or current license from a compact state.